 How to Access 192.168.1.1 IP address

-What to do If the admin username and password is showing incorrect or you forgot.
+What to do If the admin username and password are showing incorrect or you forgot.

-For such type of cases, we need to master reset router settings and configure router settings again with ISP (Internet Service Provider) for accessing the internet.
+For such types of cases, you need to master reset router settings and configure router settings again with ISP (Internet Service Provider) for accessing the internet.
 Every router has a hidden master reset setting button.
 You can follow these steps to reset your router.

 Here’s is the steps to reset the router:

 - Turn on your device and hold the reset button with the help of a pen or PIN.

 - Release the reset button after 20-30 seconds.